Do Side by Sides Have Titles?

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 Buying a side-by-side (UTV) is a lot like buying a motorcycle or a car.
-Almost every state requires you to have a title and register your UTV or ATV.
+Almost every state requires you to have a vehicle title and register your UTV or ATV.

 An ATV or UTV is defined differently in every state.
 Registration and titling laws also differ state by state, along with rules on where and when an off-road vehicle may be operated.

-UTV/ATV titling and registration are usually handled through the state motor vehicle agency.
+UTV titles and registration are usually handled through the state motor vehicle agency.

 • You will need a signed title and notarized title or a manufacturer’s statement of origin.